 Watering sphagnum moss when it is completely dry can be a bit tricky.
 It tends to repel water initially.
 To water projects with sphagnum moss, I recommend lightly watering it several times over the course of a half hour to an hour.
 For something like this spice rack or the bird cages, you may only need to pour water on two or three times to completely wet the moss.
 For a wreath form or topiary you'll likely need to make five or six passes with the water before it gets soaked through.
 For my succulent wreath I like to put it on the lawn when the sprinklers are running so I don't have to do the work.

 Floral glue is also going to be your best friend when working with succulents in unusual containers.
 This Oasis brand glue dries quickly and holds on to succulents extremely well.
-It doesn’t take much to hold a succulent in place.
-Whether your working on a wreath or driftwood planter, this is something you’ll want to have on hand.
+It doesn't take much to hold a succulent in place.
+Whether you're working on a wreath or driftwood planter, this is something you'll want to have on hand.